Yawning/bsaes/README.md

 for [other things](https://git.schwanenlied.me/yawning/aez), however exposed routines beyond the provided `crypto/Block` implementation will remain forever unstable and undocumented (much to the lamentations of `go lint`).

+ps: The BS stand for bullshit, because the runtime library really should be better.